Skip to main content

 Cracked Tooth Symptoms

-• Sharp or intermittent pain when biting or chewing
+• Sharp or intermittent pain when biting or chewing, sometimes released when the bite is opened

 • Sensitivity to hot, cold, or sweet foods and drinks